-I usually pick a day to do my meal prep, every other week it’s Sunday then every other week its Monday (the Sundays I have to work)
+Usually, I pick a day to do my meal prep, every other week it’s Sunday then every other week its Monday (the Sundays I have to work)

-I write out the meals I plan to cook, then make a list of all the ingredients and then do my grocery shopping.
+I write out the meals I plan to cook.
+Then make a list of all the ingredients and then do my grocery shopping.

-If you like your vegetables freshly cooked, then you can portion them out for each meal and put them in containers ready to be steamed or cooked.
+If you like your vegetables freshly cooked, portion them out for each meal and put in containers ready to be steamed or cooked.
 If you know you will be making a meal that requires a lot of chopping, you can do this in advance as well.
 You can also wash all fruit and portion the nuts that you will be using as snacks so that you can easily eat them on the run

-Finally, once it’s all ready, I have my macros for carbs, protein, and fats calculated out (i don’t always stick to this but I have a mental check most days to make sure I don’t go over).
+Finally, once it’s all ready, I have my macros for carbs, protein, and fats calculated out.
+I don’t always stick to this but I have a mental check most days to make sure I don’t go over.
 I then weigh my meals, again not always and then I portion them out into my Tupperware.